tjueterb/impedancetube/README.md

 ### Measurements
-Insert your test specimen(s) and do your measurement(s)
+Insert your test specimen(s) and do your measurement(s) For the two-load method, use two different tube terminations as described in [ASTM E2611](https://dx.doi.org/10.1520/E2611-19).

-## How do modify demo.py for your measurements
+## How do modify the example scripts for your measurements
-The easiest way to evaluate measurements is taking the demo.py file and modifying it to use your freshly done measurements.
-Here's how:
+The easiest way to evaluate measurements is taking the example scripts from the Examples folder and modifying them to use your measurements.
+Here, the process is explained exemplary for the E2611 one-load method

 ### Put the files where you need them:
 Clone/download this repository.
+Open `Examples/example_E2611_one_load.py`.

 #### Audio Files
 For the easiest workflow, copy all your audio (.h5) files into the Resources directory.
 Alternatively you can modify `soundfilepath = './Resources/'` to match the path where all your audio files are.